 “A successful landing will grant a huge breath of relief to the entire Mars science community tonight,” Wray said in an e-mail.
 “And it will certainly keep NASA at the forefront of Mars exploration for at least the next few years.”

 Liquid water is not something scientists expect to be apparent on Mars because the planet is so cold and dry, Squyres said.
 If the planet does harbor liquid water today, it would have to be deep below the surface, perhaps peeking out in a few special places, but not likely to be seen by Curiosity, Squyres said.

 Rover to search for clues to life on Mars

 It’s hard to know how long ago liquid water would have been there because there’s no mechanism to date the rocks that rovers find on Mars, Squyres said.

-Evidence from the spacecraft NASA has sent to Mars so far suggests that the "warm and wet" period on the planet lasted for the first billion years of the planet's history.
+Evidence from the spacecraft NASA has sent to Mars so far suggests that the “warm and wet” period on Mars lasted for the first billion years of the planet’s history.

-"In order to create life, you need both the right environmental conditions -- which include liquid water -- and you need the building blocks from which life is built, which includes organics," Squyres said.
+“In order to create life, you need both the right environmental conditions – which includes liquid water – and you need the building blocks from which life is built, which includes organics,” Squyres said.
 The Mars Science Laboratory is a precursor mission to sharper technology that could do life detection, Grotzinger said.

 There aren’t specific molecules that scientists are looking for with Curiosity.
 The attitude is: “Let’s go to an interesting place with good tools and find out what’s there,” Squyres said.